verana-labs/verifiable-trust-vpr-spec/spec.md

 This method can be called:

-- by the grantee, if permission is of type ECOSYSTEM.
+- by the grantee (the trust registry controller), if permission is of type ECOSYSTEM.
 - by the grantee, if it is a self-created permission (schema configuration is open)
 - by a validator (if permission is managed by a VP).